 Halloween might look a little different in Provo this year.
 The kids will still trick-or-treat, despite worries about the coronavirus, but what about all the college students who want mass gatherings and parties?

-Because of Covid restrictions, people should avoid some of the classic Halloween activities like costume parties, overpopulated pumpkin patches, or anything that might draw large crowds.
+Because of COVID-19 restrictions, people should avoid some of the classic Halloween activities like costume parties, overpopulated pumpkin patches, or anything that might draw large crowds.
 The restrictions have changed many college students’ plans.

 “I have no plans.
-I’m not doing anything… I mean, like, last year, I went to parties and things like that,” said Haley Lara, a college-aged student living in Provo.
+I’m not doing anything… I mean, last year, I went to parties and things like that,” said Haley Lara, a college-aged student living in Provo.

 Sydney Chatterton, a Brigham Young University student, has similar plans — that is, none.
 “I don’t have any plans ‘cuz usually, I would have a bunch of people over, but I don’t really wanna do that, so we’ll probably just eat candy and watch movies.”